Last Modified: March 22, 2022

 - To further fraud protection and reduce the risk of fraud.

-- To third parties who may be contracted to assist in the operation of the NCTA Digital Assets and/or parties providing services on our behalf.
+- To third parties who may be contracted to assist in the operation of the NCTA Digital Assets, parties providing services on our behalf, and/or parties serving/placing ads on our behalf.
 We may provide these service providers with access to information, including personal information, needed to carry out the services they are performing.
 We do not authorize these service providers to use or disclose the information except as necessary to perform services on our behalf or comply with legal requirements.
-They are restricted from using, selling, distributing or altering this data in any way other than to provide the requested services to Us.
+They are restricted from using, selling, distributing or altering this data in any way other than to provide the requested services to us.

 - In the event that we transfer some or all of our business to a successor.